 American Studies has long been a home for adventurous students seeking to understand the culture and politics of the United States.
 Despite being taught in universities around the world, American Studies has resisted developing a coherent methodology for fear of losing the flexibility and freedom to imagine new avenues of thought.
 But what if these fears are misplaced?
 Through a fresh look at the origins of the field, this book contends that a shared set of “rules” can offer a springboard to creativity.
 American Studies: A User’s Guide offers readers a critical introduction to the history and methods of the field, useful strategies for interpretation, curation, analysis, and theory, and case studies of American Studies in practice.

-Philip J. Deloria is Professor of American Culture and History and Associate Dean of Undergraduate Education at the University of Michigan.
-He is the former Director of the Program in American Culture there, and former President of the American Studies Association nationally.
-He is the author of Indians in Unexpected Places and Playing Indian andcoeditor of A Companion to Native American History.
+Philip J. Deloria is the Carroll Smith-Rosenberg Collegiate Professor of American Culture and History at the University of Michigan.
+He is a former President of the American Studies Association, and he is the author of Indians in Unexpected Places and Playing Indian.